chrisfield/react-form-composer/stories/introduction/README.md

 * firstName passes "input" to a prop called component
 * lastName provides a child render function

-The `FormStateProvider` provides the a standard React state and dispach to its children.
-Often, like in this example, you will wrap each separate form in its own `FormStateProvider` but you are in control and it is easy to do things like  pull state up to an application level or swap to/from Redux.
+The `FormStateProvider` provides standard React state and dispach to its children.
+Often, like in this example, you will wrap each form in its own `FormStateProvider` but you are in control and it is easy to do things like  pull state up to an application level or swap to/from Redux.

-`Form` uses an `onSubmit` function to mark the fields as touched, to check if the form is valid and, if it is, to call your `submitValues` function passing in the form values from state.

-`Field` uses `onChange`, `onBlur` functions to maintain the field value in state.
-It renders the *component* ("input" in the above example) passing in the state.
+The `onSubmit` function you passed to `Form` will only be called if the `Form` is valid.

 `useForm` is a hook you can use to access the `Form`.
 The example above simply uses it to get the form name (to avoid hardcoding "myForm" again).